Temporal magnetic interfaces reveal damping-induced spin-wave amplification near the stripe-domain transition in ultrathin films with DMI: Results

 To validate the model, we performed systematic simulations varying $H_2$ and $k$, with initial field $\mu_0 H_1 = 300$~mT.

-Fig.~\ref{fig:fig_2}a summarizes the field-dependent dispersion for $\mu_0 H = 226$–$350$~mT: the dispersion minimum at $k \approx 49~\mathrm{rad/\mu m}$ progressively softens and crosses zero frequency at $\mu_0 H_c \approx 227.2$~mT, signaling the onset of the field-driven transition from the uniform state to the stripe-domain phase.
-We denote this characteristic wavevector by $k_{\mathrm{soft}}$, defined as the wavevector at which the real part of the spin-wave frequency first vanishes at the critical field $H_c$.
-Although this zero-crossing indicates an incipient instability, the growth of the stripe-domain pattern is sufficiently slow that the uniform state remains metastable over the tens-of-nanoseconds window used to extract the dispersion from micromagnetic simulations, even for fields slightly below $H_c$~\cite{Kisielewski2023}.
-For reference, the dispersion relation in the fully developed, field-aligned stripe-domain configuration at $H < H_c$ is presented in the Supplementary Information (Fig.~S4).
+Fig.~\ref{fig:fig_2}a summarizes the field-dependent dispersion for $\mu_0 H = 226$--$350$~mT: the dispersion minimum at $k_\mathrm{soft} \approx 49$~rad/\textmu m progressively softens and crosses zero frequency at $\mu_0 H_c \approx 227.2$~mT, signaling the onset of the field-driven transition from the uniform state to the stripe-domain phase.
+We denote this characteristic wavevector by $k_{\mathrm{soft}}$, defined as the wavevector at which the spin-wave frequency first vanishes at the critical field $H_c$.
+Although this zero-crossing indicates an incipient instability, the growth of the stripe-domain pattern is sufficiently slow (the origin of this behavior is discussed in the subsequent section) that the uniform state remains metastable over the tens-of-nanoseconds-long window used to extract the dispersion from micromagnetic simulations, even for fields slightly below $H_c$~\cite{Kisielewski2023}.
+For reference, the dispersion relation in the fully developed, field-aligned stripe-domain configuration at $H < H_c$ is presented in the Supplemental Information (Fig.~S2)~\cite{SM}.

-Figs.~\ref{fig:fig_2}b,c show that a sudden field step generates an exponentially modulated envelope with fast oscillations arising from interference between transmitted and reflected components.
-The oscillations are strongest and accompanied by net growth at $k = 49$~rad/\textmu m and $\mu_0 H_2 = 226$~mT, whereas for other field values the envelope remains nearly constant or decays.
+Figs.~\ref{fig:fig_2}b,c show that a sudden field step generates an exponentially modulated envelope with fast oscillations arising from interference between the refracted and reflected components.
+The oscillations are strongest and accompanied by net growth at $k_\mathrm{soft}$ and $\mu_0 H_2 = 226$~mT, whereas for other field values the envelope remains nearly constant or decays.